vdespa/introduction-to-postman-course/README.md

  # 👋 Introduction to Postman course

-Hello and welcome to this free course on writing API tests with Postman By Colaberation with Freecodecamp and Valentin Despa.
+Hello and welcome to this free course on writing API tests with Postman By Collaboration with Freecodecamp and Valentin Despa.

 [![Watch the video on freeCodeCamp](https://img.youtube.com/vi/VywxIQ2ZXw4/maxresdefault.jpg)](https://www.youtube.com/watch?v=VywxIQ2ZXw4)